fmillion-mnsu/cs480-f23/week4/QUIZ1.md

 If you experience any issues pushing, you can use this command to force everything to go to your own copy:

-    git push -u origin –all
+    git push -u origin –-all